Karthik-Thota/Medi-Insight/README.md

 ## Data Files Required

 The GloVe embeddings were trained on various large corpora, including Wikipedia and Gigaword.
 The "300d" represents that each word is embedded into a 300-dimensional vector.
 It is commonly used in NLP tasks, such as text summarization, sentiment analysis, and machine translation, to convert words into a format that machine learning models can understand.
-The significance of this file in this project is to compare the words in medical document and remove stopwords.
+The significance of this file in this project is to compare the words in medical documents and remove stopwords.
+The dataset can be found here : https://www.kaggle.com/datasets/thanakomsn/glove6b300dtxt